What If My Child's Cancer Comes Back? Coping With Fear Of Recurrence

 - A recurrence is a return or relapse of your child’s cancer in the original location or somewhere else in the body (called metastasis).

 - It is also possible to have a new, unrelated cancer diagnosed in another part of the body.
-This is not a recurrence but a new cancer alltogether.
+This is not a recurrence but a new cancer altogether.

 Why does recurrence happen?

-- The goal of cancer therapy is to remove or kill (through radiation or chemotherapy) all the cancer cells in the body.
+- Cancer therapy aims to remove or kill (through radiation or chemotherapy) all the cancer cells in the body.

 - Unfortunately, we cannot detect all the cells with today's tests, and some cells may be left behind and resurface later as a recurrence or metastasis.

 What can I do to reduce my child’s risk of recurrence?

 - Be aware of your child’s body and report any new symptoms.

 - Teach and encourage your child how to communicate with you about their aches, pains, lumps, and bumps.